Medical Services Plan

 - What do I do if I’m eligible for premium assistance?

 How do I enrol in MSP?

 If you are a resident of British Columbia, you must enrol in MSP.
 By law, MSP is mandatory for all eligible residents and their dependents.
-If you hold a valid work or study permit, you are also eligible.
+If you are coming to UBC from outside of BC or Canada, see the section below.

 Enrolment in the MSP through UBC is optional because you may already be enrolled in MSP through your spouse’s or partner’s benefit plan or directly with Health Insurance BC (the administrator of MSP).

 When deciding whether to enrol for MSP through UBC, review Eligibility & Costs to determine the cost to you, if any.
 If there is a financial advantage for you to enrol in MSP through UBC, please complete the UBC MSP enrolment form and make sure you cancel your prior coverage so you are not enrolled under two MSP plans.